ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 14.md

 1. Any Other Business
 1. Review of outstanding action items from Meeting 14

-Moderator: Hudson Jameson
+Moderator: Tim Beiko

 ## MEETING DECISIONS
-- DECISION 14.1: None
+- DECISION 14.1: Start using [ECH GitHub](https://github.com/ethereum-cat-herders/funding/issues) to track funding for Eth2.0 note taking.

 ## MEETING ACTIONS
 - ACTION 14.1: Double check the funding from Gitcoin.